-- Live issues, e.g. events, incidents, near misses, risk assessments;
+- live issues, e.g. events, incidents, near misses, risk assessments; - training report; and

-- Training report;

-- Union representative's report(s).
+- union representative's report(s).

-- 6. Items for Communication
+- 6. Items for communication

 - 7. Items for [name of higher committee]

 - 8. Date of next meeting

-Appendix 2 - Draft Proposition for MATs to Consider
+Appendix 2 - Draft Proposition for Employers/Workplaces to Consider

-Proposition - For [Name of Employer] to implement a Trust-wide Health and Safety Committee
+Proposition - For [Name of Employer/Workplace] to implement a [employer-wide/workplace] Health and Safety Committee.

-The NASUWT would propose that [Name of Employer] implements a Trust-wide Health and Safety Committee for the purpose of improving consultation and consideration of health and safety-related issues.
+The NASUWT would propose that [Name of Employer/workplace] implements a [employer-wide/workplace] Health and Safety Committee for the purpose of improving consultation and consideration of health and safety-related issues.

-Health and Safety Committees have a proven track record of benefiting both employers and employees.
+Health and safety committees have a proven track record of benefiting both employers and employees.
 Employers see benefits through reduced illness and accident rates, higher productivity and retention of the workforce, as employees work in a safer and healthier environment.

-Although health and safety issues can be discussed at the JCNC meeting, this is not satisfactory, as a Health and Safety Committee will have different attendees, with appropriate qualifications and experience, and sufficient time to discuss the issues must be allowed.
+Although health and safety issues can be discussed at the [name of committee, e.g. JCNC], this is not satisfactory, as a Health and Safety Committee will have different attendees, with appropriate qualifications and experience, and sufficient time to discuss the issues must be allowed.

-It is envisaged that the functions of the Health and Safety Committee would include:
+It is envisaged that the functions of the Health and Safety Committee would include:3

-- reviewing any generic risk assessments produced; - reviewing accident and illness headline statistics, looking for any common trends or individual hotspots rather than looking at individual cases; - reviewing statistics around injuries caused by acts of violence, again looking for trends and hotspots; - reviewing any RIDDOR-reportable incidents; - reviewing health and safety audits of individual workplaces; - reviewing the employer's health and safety-related CPD offer; - creating and reviewing action plans based on the reviews of statistics or other areas of concern; and - discussing any health and safety issues at individual workplaces that have not been addressed at a local level.
+- reviewing any generic risk assessments produced; - reviewing accident and illness headline statistics, looking for any common trends or individual hotspots rather than looking at individual cases; - reviewing statistics around injuries caused by acts of violence, again looking for trends and hotspots; - reviewing any RIDDOR-reportable incidents; - reviewing health and safety audits of individual workplaces; - reviewing the [Employer's/Workplace's] health and safety-related CPD offer; - creating and reviewing action plans based on the reviews of statistics or other areas of concern; and - discussing any health and safety issues at individual workplaces that have not been addressed at a local level.